 Apple’s App Store is a great place to download and install apps for your Mac OS but it isn’t the only place.
 You can download many apps from third-party developers which are quite useful for many people.
 However, Mac OS X implements some great security measures to prevent you from accidentally running malicious apps that might or might not damage your computer.
 But in some cases, it also prevents you from installing legitimate apps from running on your Macbook.
 We have two methods using which you can allow apps from unidentified developers on Mac OS X.

 There are many third-party developers who develop apps for Mac OS but some of them are unidentified developers.
-Mac allows apps only from App Store and some recognized developers.
-So, if you’re trying to install a software from unknown developers, you’ll get the below error.
+Mac allows apps only from the App Store and some recognized developers.
+So, if you’re trying to install software from unknown developers, you’ll get the below error.

 - Open the location where you have placed the downloaded app/disk image file on your Mac.

-- Press and hold the Ctrl Key while right-clicking on the app/file to open the drop-down menu.
+- Press and hold the Ctrl key while right-clicking on the app/file to open the drop-down menu.

 This method will allow all the apps/files from unidentified developers to run on your Mac without limitation.
 However, it is not recommended for starters to use this method as you may run some malware from unrecognized sources which might harm your computer.
 So, proceed with this method only if you’re sure of what you’re doing.

 - Open System Preferences.
 To do this, either click on the System Preferences icon in the Dock or from Apple Menu > System Preferences.